Raphkitue/companion-module-ltn-schedule/companion/HELP.md

 # LTN Schedule

+LTN Schedule delivers simplified workflows for creating 24/7 linear programs from archived content and live elements, with ad management.

 LTN Schedule is part of LTN Lift, a solution for flexible broadcast workflows.
 It is an LTN-hosted playout solution that gives channel creators the modular tools to rapidly scale and uniquely reach cross-platform audiences more efficiently, driving greater revenue.